microsoft/WhatTheHack/999-SAPonAzure/Student/07-PowerQuery.md

    * Leverage direct query for data connectivity Mode

-   * report should have a matrix, a pie chart and a bar chart
+   * Report should have a matrix, a pie chart and a bar chart

+   * SAP HANA database has to be up and running when participants try to refresh the data from Power BI desktop.